jared-l-vine/hero6e-foundryvtt/README.md

 .HDC files created in the Hero Designer can be uploaded to it, and currently supports automatically populating information for a character's characteristics and skills.

+Most attack powers are copied from powers to attacks tab.
+Most defense powers are copied from powers to defenses tab.
 Attacks and defense can be manually added by users.

+Defenses can be toggled on and off.

-The character sheet can also be used to take a Recovery.
+The character sheet can be used to take a Recovery.

 #### Maneuvers